-- Vehicular Status-The bicycle is defined as a vehicle.
-The operator of a vehicle is granted the same rights and subject to the same duties as the driver of any other vehicle. - eed shall ride as right-hand edge or curb of the unobstructed
+• Vehicular Status-The bicycle is defined as a vehicle.
+The operator of a vehicle is granted the same rights and subject to the same duties as the driver of any other vehicle.

-Any person operating a bicycle at less than normal speed shall ride as close as practicable (not as far right as possible) to the right-hand edge or curb of the unobstructed traveled roadway, including riders who are riding two or more abreast.
+Any person operating a bicycle at less than normal speed shall ride as close as practicable (not as far right as possible) to the right-hand edge or curb of the unobstructed traveled roadway, including riders that are riding two or more abreast.